 In February 2016, the Financial Accounting Standards Board, or the FASB, issued ASU 2016-02, Leases (Topic 842), with guidance regarding the accounting for and disclosure of leases.
 The update requires lessees to recognize the liabilities related all leases, including operating leases, with a term greater than 12 months on the balance sheet.
 This update also requires lessees and lessors to disclose key information about their leasing transactions.
 This guidance was effective for public companies for annual and interim periods beginning after December 15, 2018.
-In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842), which granted a one-year effective date delay for certain companies with fiscal years beginning after December 15, 2021, and with interim periods within fiscal years beginning after December 15, 2022.
-Early adoption is permitted.
-As an Emerging Growth Company, we expect to adopt Topic 842 in 2022 and have not yet finalized the assessment of the impact that Topic 842 will have on our financial statements or financial statement disclosures.
+In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842), which granted a one-year effective date delay for certain companies, we will adopt Topic 842 under the private company transition guidance for the annual period ending December 15, 2022.
+As permitted for emerging growth companies, we will adopt Topic 842 will have on our financial statement disclosures.